Reasons for Leaving a Job and How to Talk About Them

 Framing your reasons for leaving a job around growth can add confidence and positivity to conversations about career changes.

-Think of your resume as documenting your career journey.
-Every time you leave a job, you take valuable skills and lessons and leave behind aspects of the role that no longer guide you in the direction you want to go.
-Whether you’re simply reflecting on your journey or trying to articulate it to someone else, such as a job interviewer or employer, exploring the root cause of your exit can help you use your past to inform your future.
+Think of your resume as a document of your career journey.
+Every time you leave a job, you take with you valuable skills and lessons and leave behind aspects of the role that are no longer guiding you in the desired direction.
+Whether you’re simply reflecting on your own journey or trying to articulate it to someone else, such as a job interviewer or employer, exploring the root cause of your exit can help you frame your past to inform your future.

-First, name your reasons for change and clarify what you’re trying to accomplish.
-What does your ideal career look like?
-Then, consider what was different about your previous role and that ideal career.
-What needed to change to push you towards that perfect path?

-Naming the aspect of your role that needed to change can help you recognise why you left a job and what you may want to look for in a future role.
+Identifying the aspect of your role that needed changing can help you recognize not just why you left a job, but also what you may want to look for in future roles.
 Reflecting deeply and specifically can help you turn previous red flags into future green flags.

 Here are some common reasons a person may leave a job: